Showfom/Affinity/README.md

 ## Getting Started

-Affinity is a clean, minimal, responsive and modern theme that focus on content for Ghost.
+Affinity is a clean, minimal, modern theme that focus on content for Ghost.

+Affinity it is 100% responsive, that means it fits with all different kind of devices in different sizes.

-Affinity is built with ToC (table of contents) and pagination support without Ghost apps.
+Affinity is compiled with ToC (table of contents) and pagination without any Ghost apps.

 ## Install Manually

-1. Download the compiled and minified ZIP from [official site](https://u.nu/affinity) or [GitHub](https://u.nu/affinity-github-releases).
+Download the compiled and minified ZIP file [here](https://u.nu/affinity) or [here](https://u.nu/affinity-github-releases).

-2. Unpack and upload the full folder `affinity` to `/your/path/to/ghost/content/themes`, or simply upload `affinity.zip` on `http(s)://example.com/ghost/settings/general/`
+Unpack and upload the full folder `affinity` to `/your/path/to/ghost/content/themes`

-3. Activate the theme.
+Or

+Simple upload the `affinity.zip` on `http(s)://example.com/ghost/settings/general/`

+Active it

 ## Source & Credit